-What is Apache Cordova?
+What is Apache Cordova Framework?

-Let’s look further at how this works.
+Let’s look further at how Apache Cordova works.

 The History of Cordova (aka PhoneGap)

-Developers are often confused by the difference between Apache Cordova and PhoneGap.
+Developers are often confused on what the difference is between Apache Cordova and PhoneGap.
 In order to clear up this confusion, we need to understand the origins of this project.
 In late 2008, several engineers from Nitobi, a web development company from Canada, attended an iPhone development camp at the Adobe offices in San Francisco.
 They explored the idea of using the native WebView as a shell to run their web applications in a native environment.
 The experiment worked.
 Over the next few months, they expanded their efforts and were able to leverage this solution to create a framework.
 They named the project PhoneGap since it allowed web developers the ability to bridge the gap between their web apps and the device’s native capabilities.
 The project continued to mature, and more plugins were created, enabling more functionality to be accessed on the phone.
 Other contributors joined the effort, expanding the number of mobile platforms it supported.

 In 2011, Adobe bought Nitobi, and the PhoneGap framework was donated to the Apache Foundation.
 The project was eventually renamed Cordova (which is actually the street name of Nitobi’s office in Vancouver, Canada).

-Apache Cordova versus Adobe PhoneGap
+Apache Cordova versus PhoneGap

 Since there is both Apache Cordova and Adobe PhoneGap, it is quite easy to confuse the projects.
 This naming issue can be a source of frustration when researching an issue during development and having to search using both Cordova and PhoneGap as keywords to find the solutions, or even reading the proper documentation, as the two projects are so intertwined.

-A good way to understand the difference is to think about how Apple has its Safari browser, but it is based on the open source WebKit engine.
+A good way to understand the difference between Apache Cordova and PhoneGap is to think about how Apple has its Safari browser, but it is based on the open source WebKit engine.
 The same is true here: Cordova is the open source version of the framework, while PhoneGap is the Adobe-branded version.
 In the end, there is little difference between the two efforts.
 There are some slight differences in the command-line interfaces, but the functionality is the same.
 The only thing you cannot do is mix the two projects in the same application.
 While not as dangerous as when the Ghostbusters crossed their streams, using both Cordova and PhoneGap in the same project will produce nothing but trouble.

 The main difference between the projects is that Adobe has some paid services under the PhoneGap brand, most notably the PhoneGap Build service.
 This is a hosted service that enables you to have your application compiled into native binaries remotely, eliminating the need to install each mobile platform’s SDKs locally.
 The PhoneGap command line interface tool (CLI) has the ability to utilize this service, while the Cordova CLI does not.

-Ionic and Cordova
+Ionic vs. Cordova App Development

 Ionic’s primary role in the application development space is to provide consistent, platform-specific user interface components, but how does one take their application and transform it into something that can be submitted to the various app stores?
 That is where Apache Cordova steps into the development flow.